dciborow/action-pylint/README.md

     description: "Working directory relative to the root directory."
     required: false
     default: "."
+  glob_pattern:
+    description: "Glob pattern of the files to lint"
+    required: false
+    default: "."
   pylint_rc:
     description: "Path to the .pylintrc configuration file. pylint automatically searches for it if not provided."
     required: false
     default: ""
   pylint_args:
-    description: "Args (including the path) provided to pylint."
+    description: "Args provided to pylint."
     required: false
-    default: "."
+    default: ""
   ### Flags for reviewdog ###
   tool_name:
     description: "Tool name to use for reviewdog reporter."